DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Proposed Method

-Specifically, the proposed down-sampling process consists of two groups of encoder paths: feature encoding path for the generated feature vector and referenced feature extraction path for the reference feature vector.
-In the down-sampling stages, the encoder layers of the feature encoding take the noisy latent feature $\boldsymbol{z}_{\lambda}$ and the text embedding $\boldsymbol{C}$.
-The encoder layers of referenced feature extraction, on the other hand, take the latent representation of the referenced audio concept $\boldsymbol{R}$ and the corresponding textual embedding $\boldsymbol{E}$.
-This approach allows \textit{DreamAudio} to identify and extract the audio feature for the customized content based on the reference audio and their corresponding captions.
-It is noted that two groups of encoder blocks share the same structure, e.g., convolutional layers with a cross-attention module for text embedding, but are applied with independent weights for different downsampling purposes, respectively.
+\textbf{Reference Feature Extraction Path.} The encoder layers for reference feature extraction, on the other hand, take the latent representation of the reference audio concept $\boldsymbol{R}$ and the corresponding textual embedding $\boldsymbol{E}$.
+Applying the same equation (\ref{eqa:attn}), this approach allows \textit{DreamAudio} to identify and extract the audio feature for the customized content based on the reference audio and their corresponding captions.
+It is noted that the two groups of encoder blocks share the same structure, e.g., convolutional layers with a cross-attention module for text embedding, but are applied with independent weights for different downsampling purposes, respectively.

-For the up-sampling stages, we feed all the features and conditions through a group of decoder blocks, designed as the feature decoding path.
-Specifically, the feature of the generated output and the extracted audio feature are integrated during the up-sampling stages.
-The reference audio features from each scaling stage are then considered as external conditions forwarded to the upsample layer within the same level.
-Different from single text embedding conditions in the feature encoding path, both the target prompt $\boldsymbol{E}$ and reference captions $\boldsymbol{R}$ are given as conditions through two cross-attention blocks, respectively.
+\textbf{Feature Decoding Path.} We feed all the features and conditions through a group of decoder blocks, designed as the feature decoding path.
+Specifically, during the up-sampling stages, the latent vector from the feature encoding path and the feature extraction path are concatenated with the audio feature from each scaling level in downsampling stages via skipped connections, before passed into each decoder block.
+Different from single text embedding conditions in the feature encoding path, both the target prompt $\boldsymbol{C}$ and reference captions $\boldsymbol{E}$ are given as conditions through two cross-attention blocks respectively.
+The updated latent state for the $l$-th decoding block $\mathcal{D}^{(l)}$ is formed as: